 - Digestive problems like nausea, diarrhea or cramping

-- People that take acid-reducing drugs may consider vitamin B12 as it can reduce some of the negative effects associated with taking these medicines.
+- People that take acid-reducing drugs: These people may consider vitamin B-12 as it can reduce some of the negative effects associated with taking these medicines.

-- People with long-term degenerative diseases such as diabetes, osteoporosis, muscular degeneration, and Lou Gehrig’s disease tend to do better when they supplement their diet with vitamin B12.
+- People with long-term degenerative diseases: Conditions may include diabetes, osteoporosis, muscular degeneration, and Lou Gehrig’s disease.
+These people tend to do better when they supplement their diet with vitamin B-12.